Introduction

 Mast Cells

-Mast cells are present in connective tissues which provide an inflammatory immune response in wound healing.
+Mast cells are present in connective tissues, which provide an inflammatory immune response to wound healing.
 They release histamine and cytokines that dilate blood vessels and increase the blood file to the area of attack or infection.
 Cytokines act as messenger services to alert the immune cells against circulating threats.

 Macrophages